2021 Russian ultimatum to NATO: Russian response to NATO counterproposals

-On 17 February, the Russian Ministry of Foreign Affairs published a response in which it stated that the NATO and U.S. proposals were not "constructive" and that both parties continued to ignore Russia's "red lines and core security interests", and threatened that Russia would be forced to respond through the implementation of unspecified "military-technical measures".
+Russia refused to negotiate and did not withdraw its troops from Ukraine's borders.
+Putin replied to the counterproposals on 1 February, saying "Russia's fundamental concerns have been ignored".
+On 17 February, the Russian foreign ministry published a response in which it said that the NATO and US proposals were not "constructive" and that both parties continued to ignore Russia's "red lines and core security interests", and warned that Russia would be forced to respond through unspecified "military-technical measures".
 One week later, on 24 February, Russia launched a full-scale invasion of Ukraine.